-1. Members and beneficiaries of the Kentucky Employees Retirement Systems ("KRS"), on behalf of KRS, and as taxpayers on behalf of the Commonwealth of Kentucky, 1 bring this derivative action, seeking compensatory and punitive damages and equitable and injunctive relief.
-The relief sought includes (i) damages for the losses incurred by KRS as a result of breaches of fiduciary and other duties, including unsuitable investments, the loss of trust assets, the loss of prudent investment opportunities and positive investment returns; (ii) disgorgement of fees from the sellers of unsuitable hedge fund products, investment, actuarial and fiduciary advisors and the annual report certifier; and (iii) the greatly increased costs to the taxpayers of restoring KRS and its Pension Plans to properly funded status, after years of concealment of the true financial condition of KRS and the waste of its funds.
+4. The relief sought in this action includes (i) damages for the losses incurred by the Commonwealth, including KRS, as a result of breaches of fiduciary and other duties, including unsuitable investments, the loss of trust assets, the loss of prudent investment opportunities and positive investment returns; (ii) disgorgement of fees from the sellers of unsuitable hedge fund products, and investment and actuarial advisors; and (iii) recovery of the greatly increased costs to the Commonwealth and its taxpayers of restoring KRS and its Pension Plans to properly funded status, after years of concealment of the true financial condition of KRS and the waste of its funds.
 The action alleges Defendants' individual breaches of duty, their participation in a joint enterprise and their knowing aiding and abetting of one another while participating in a scheme, civil conspiracy, and concerted course of conduct in violation of Kentucky law.
 Because of the wanton nature of the misconduct of certain defendants, punitive damages are sought from them.